OffchainLabs/nitro/README.md

 # Arbitrum Nitro

-_For information on the public Nitro devnet, see XXX._
+_For information on the public Nitro devnet, see https://developer.arbitrum.io/docs/public_nitro_testnet ._

 Nitro is the latest iteration of the Arbitrum technology.
 It is a fully integrated, complete layer 2 optimistic rollup system, including fraud proofs, the sequencer, the token bridges,